 |Other||Miscellaneous construction expenses||$11,156|

 Don't forget the other important cost of buying the land you'd build on.
 The average price of a finished lot, including financing, was about $90,000 for 22,000 square feet of land (about half an acre) in 2020.

-And, finally, there is the time involved in building a new home.
-The average length of time to complete construction on a single-family home is seven months, according to data from the Census Bureau's Survey of Construction.
+Building a new home takes time.
+The average length of time to complete construction on a single-family home is almost seven months, according to data from the Census Bureau's Survey of Construction.
 This doesn't include the month (on average) that it takes to authorize new construction.

 Closing in less than two months might be attractive to a buyer who doesn’t have seven months or more to spare waiting for their new home to be built.